Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-commands"></a> Commands

-Unlike in Icinga 1.x there are 3 different command types in Icinga 2:
+Unlike in Icinga 1.x there are three different command types in Icinga 2:
-`CheckCommand`, `NotificationCommand` and `EventCommand`.
+`CheckCommand`, `NotificationCommand`, and `EventCommand`.

 For example in Icinga 1.x it is possible to accidently use a notification command as an event handler which might cause problems depending on which